Elangovan-33/Data-Science-Blog-Post/README.md

   3. What factors determine rating?
 Can we predict rating using a model?

 ## 3. File Descriptions
-These are the following files I used to complete this analysis:
+These are the following files I used to complete this analysis
 - DataScience_Project1.ipynb: The iPython notebook containing all calculations, figures, and findings pertaining to the project.
 - calendar.csv: A file containing all of the dates available for listings as well as price
 - listings.csv: A file containing all of the information for listings